dtaht/bufferbloat-rfcs/sce/draft-morton-taht-tsvwg-sce.md

 congestion, below the threshold required to justify setting CE, by converting some proportion of ECT codepoints to SCE ("SCE marking").
-Existing [@RFC3168] compliant receivers MUST transparently ignore this new signal, and both existing and SCE-aware middleboxes MAY convert SCE to CE in the same circumstances as for ECT, thus ensuring backwards compatibility with [@RFC3168] ECN endpoints.
+Existing [@RFC3168] compliant receivers MUST transparently ignore this new signal with respect to congestion control, and both existing and SCE-aware middleboxes MAY convert SCE to CE in the same circumstances as for ECT, thus ensuring backwards compatibility with [@RFC3168] ECN endpoints.

 Permitted ECN codepoint packet transitions by middleboxes are: